dell/terraform-provider-apex/README.md

   * [Mobility Groups Copy](docs\resources\navigator_block_mobility_groups_copy.md)
   * [Mobility Groups](docs\resources\navigator_block_mobility_groups.md)
   * [Mobility Targets](docs\resources\navigator_block_mobility_targets.md)

-## Block Storage
-Deploy and Decommision Block Storage Systems to the Cloud

-## File Storage
-Deploy and Decommision File Storage Systems to the Cloud

-## Data Mobility
-Move data on volumes between the on-premises system and the cloud The mobility features in Dell APEX Navigator for Multicloud Storage allow you to move storage volumes between your on-premises system and the cloud.
-To use the moved data, you must clone the target copy and make it accessible to hosts.
-To perform mobility operations in Dell APEX Navigator, you must use a Dell Premier account that has been assigned the ITOps role.
-Mobility is a feature available at no additional cost as a technology preview for a limited time.
-In the future, the mobility feature may be available at an additional cost

 ## Installation and execution of Terraform Provider for Dell Apex
 The installation and execution steps of Terraform Provider for Dell Apex can be found [here](about/INSTALLATION.md).